bakpakin/msp432-morse/README.md

 ## Using this template for your own projects

-Simply clone this directory, and add your source c and header files into the src directory.
+Simply clone this repository / download the zip file, and add your source c and header files into the src directory.